Mulders95/Predicting_Stroke_and_Heart_Disease/README.md

 1. Gender Is Significantly Associated with Heart Disease
     - The dataset suggests that men have a higher likelihood of developing heart disease compared to women.
-    - A Chi-square test (p = 0.0000) indicates a strong association between gender and heart disease using the 5% significance.
+    - A Chi-square test of independence (p = 0.0000) indicates an association between gender and heart disease at the 5% significance level.

 2. Stroke Risk (Stroke and/or Hypertension) is Significantly Associatied with Heart Disease
     - Individuals with stoke risk (had a stroke and/or have hypertension) are more likely to have experienced heart disease.
-    - A Chi-square test (p = 0.000) confirms a significant relationship between stroke risk and heart disease using the 5% significance.
+    - A Chi-square test of independence (p = 0.000) confirms a significant relationship between stroke risk and heart disease at the 5% significance level.

 3. Work Type is Associatied with Heart Disease
     - Individuals with specific work types are at higher risk to have experienced heart disease.
-    - A Chi-square test (p = 0.0019) confirms a relationship between Smoking Status and heart disease using the 5% significance.
+    - A Chi-square test of independence (p = 0.0019) confirms a relationship between Smoking Status and heart disease at the 5% significance level.

 4. Smoking Status is Associatied with Heart Disease
     - Individuals who formerly or currently smoke are at higher risk to have experienced heart disease.
-    - A Chi-square test (p = 0.0065) confirms a relationship between Smoking Status and heart disease using the 5% significance.
+    - A Chi-square test of independence (p = 0.0065) confirms a relationship between Smoking Status and heart disease at the 5% significance level.

 5. No Significant Association Between Heart Disease and Other Categorical Variables
-    - The Chi-square test results indicate no statistically significant relationship between heart disease and:
+    - The Chi-square test of independence results indicate no statistically significant relationship between heart disease and:
         - Marital status (p = 0.5902)
         - Residence type (p = 1.0)